 Occupational Health referral

-If you have a concern about an employee's health, whether they are at work or absent, you may consider making an Occupational health referral for advice on how to support the employee and manage the situation.
+If your manager has a concern about your health, they may make an Occupational health referral for advice on how to support you.